 - D.1 The course consists of two rows of markers that form a series of four gates, and also the landing zones. - D.2 The body of water will cover 44 (+/- 1m) metres from entry gate G1, to the waterline.
-The waterline may be additionally marked if deemed necessary by the CJ. - D.3 Water gates G1 through G4 are approximately 12 metres apart from each other. - D.4 The distance from water gate G4 to the waterline shall be 8 metres +/- 1 metre. - D.5 The distance from G1 to the line between Zone 1 & Zone 2 is 50 metres. - D.6 Landing zones: The shape and dimensions of the landing zones must be as depicted in Addendum F. - D.7 Demarcation-lines mark the areas separating each zone.
-As with the sidelines, they must be made of material to minimize injury, to be able to be quickly repaired, to be wide enough so to be clearly visible from above, and must be acceptable to the CTD and CJ. - D.8 Centre Zone demarcation lines must be of a contrasting color to the other zone demarcation lines. - D.9 Zone 7 must have indicators outside of the zone, to indicate its location (i.e. flags etc.). - D.10 Zone Lines - D.10.1 The line between the water and & zone 1 is defined as part of zone 1. - D.10.2 The line between zone 1 & 2 is defined as part of zone 2. - D.10.3 The line between zone 2 & 3 is defined as part of zone 3. - D.10.4 The line between zone 3 & 4 is defined as part of zone 4. - D.10.5 The line between zone 4 & 5 is defined as part of zone 5. - D.10.6 The line between zone 5 & 6 is defined as part of zone 6. - D.10.7 The line of zone 6 and centre zone is defined as part of the centre zone. - D.10.8 The zone demarcation lines of the centre zone are defined as part of the centre zone. - D.10.9 The lines between zones 7 &/or centre zone & 8 are defined as part of zone 7 &/or centre zone. - D.10.10 The line between zone 8 & 9 is defined as part of zone 8. - D.10.11 The line at the end of zone 9 is defined as part of zone 9. - D.11 The zones must be filled & covered with a material designed to minimize injury and must be acceptable to the CTD and the FAI controller.
+The waterline may be additionally marked if deemed necessary by the CJ. - D.3 Water gates G1 through G4 are approximately 12 metres apart from each other. - D.4 The distance from water gate G4 to the waterline shall be 8 metres +/- 1 metre. - D.5 The distance from G1 to the line between Zone 1 & Zone 2 is 50 metres. - D.6 Landing zones: The shape, dimensions and point value of the landing zones must be as depicted in Addendum F. - D.7 Demarcation-lines mark the areas separating each zone.
+As with the sidelines, they must be made of material to minimize injury, to be able to be quickly repaired, to be wide enough so to be clearly visible from above, and must be acceptable to the CTD and CJ. - D.8 Centre Zone demarcation lines must be of a contrasting color to the other zone demarcation lines. - D.9 Zone 7 must have indicators outside of the zone, to indicate its location (i.e. flags etc.). - D.10 Zone Lines - D.10.1 The zone demarcation lines belong to the zone with higher scoring points. - D.10.2 The line at the end of zone 10 is defined as part of zone 10. - D.11 The zones must be filled & covered with a material designed to minimize injury and must be acceptable to the CTD and the FAI controller.
+The accuracy pit should be filled with Pea Gravel, or similar material, ranging from 2 mm to 10 mm in diameter, and the pit should have a filled depth of at least 30cm.
+The Pea Gravel should be level with any part of the course or land that is adjacent to it, i.e. the edge of the pond, or the continuation of the Distance course for example. - D.12 All the above specifications must be acceptable to the FAI Controller.